US STOCKS-Wall St dips as investors eye Greece and Ukraine talks

 By Sinead Carew

-Greek Finance Minister Yanis Varoufakis began tense talks with euro zone finance ministers on Wednesday after his new leftist-led government won a parliamentary confidence vote for its refusal to extend an international bailout.
-International Monetary Fund Chief Christine Lagarde said going into the meeting that the process would likely take time.
+Greek Finance Minister Yanis Varoufakis met with euro zone finance ministers on Wednesday after his new leftist-led government won a parliamentary confidence vote for its refusal to extend an international bailout.

-After trading flat in the morning, the market became more choppy after midday as some investors grew impatient for news.

-"Ultimately I don't think it can be resolved any time soon," said Michael Matousek, head trader at U.S. Global Investors Inc in San Antonio.
-"Some people are anticipating a quick solution."
+The meeting included discussion of what could constitute a "bridge agreement" for Greece once its bailout expires on Feb.
+28, a Greek government official told Reuters.
+But the chairman of the meeting, Jeroen Dijsselbloem, had said ahead of the meeting that talks will likely be inconclusive.

 Adding to the market's uncertainty, the leaders of France, Germany, Russia and Ukraine began peace talks in Belarus, while in Ukraine pro-Moscow separatists tightened the pressure on Kiev by launching some of the war's worst fighting.

-The utilities sector was the worst performer as investors moved out of the high-yielding stocks ahead of an expected Federal Reserve interest rate hike later this year.
-It was down 2.5 percent in late afternoon trade and has fallen almost 8 percent since its 2015 peak on Jan.
-28.

-PepsiCo rose 1.8 percent to $99.85 after the soft drinks maker reported a better-than-expected quarterly profit and announced share buyback plans.
+PepsiCo rose 1.8 percent to $99.85 after the soft drinks maker reported a better-than-expected quarterly profit and said it would buy back shares worth up to $12 billion by 2018.

-Wal-Mart shares fell 1.3 percent and helped drag down the Dow Jones Industrial Average after it said it would make investments to expand in Canada.
+Rite Aid jumped 9.5 percent to $8.30.
+The drugstore operator said it would buy privately-held pharmacy benefit manager EnvisionRx for about $2 billion.

+Pier 1 Imports plunged 22 percent after the furniture retailer cut its 2015 profit forecast, citing weak January and February sales.

-After the close, earnings are expected from Applied Materials, Cisco Systems, TripAdvisor and Whole Foods Market.
+After the closing bell, earnings are expected from Applied Materials, Cisco Systems, TripAdvisor and Whole Foods Market.

-The benchmark S&P 500 index was posting 33 new 52-week highs and 1 new lows; the Nasdaq Composite was recording 65 new highs and 45 new lows.
-(Additional reporting by Chuck Mikolajczak; Editing by Chizu Nomiyama, Nick Zieminski and Meredith Mazzilli)
+The S&P 500 was posting 31 new 52-week highs and 1 low; the Nasdaq Composite was recording 62 new highs and 41 lows.
+(Additional reporting by Chuck Mikolajczak; Editing by Chizu Nomiyama and Nick Zieminski)

 * New York, other states take on Trump over energy efficiency